-Pre-consultation meeting Those who apply for an Official Plan amendment must meet with Development Review staff from the City of Ottawa for a pre-consultation meeting.
+Pre-application consultation meeting Those who apply for an Official Plan amendment must meet with Development Review staff from the City of Ottawa for a pre-application consultation meeting.
 Development Review staff outline what studies and plans are required and provide an overview of the land use principles that must be addressed by the proposed Official Plan amendment before it will be reviewed.

 The City notifies registered community groups once the application is submitted to the City.
 For a site-specific Official Plan amendment, the City installs a notification sign on the lands affected by the proposal and notifies nearby property owners.

-lands affected by the proposal and notifies nearby property owner For a Citywide Official Plan amendment, notices are published in local newspapers.
+For a Citywide Official Plan amendment, notices are published in